Architecture

 Oracle

 Section titled “Oracle”An oracle is an entity from Discreet Log Contracts (DLC) that announces real-world events and later attests to their outcomes.
-Oracles publish announcements and attestations as Nostr events, making them publicly verifiable.
+Oracles may publish announcements and attestations as Nostr events, making them publicly discoverable and auditable.
 Any bitCaster App can read oracle announcements directly from the Nostr network — no special server is needed.

 Importantly, oracles are completely independent of bitCaster — they don’t need to know about the app or ecash at all.
 They simply attest to real-world facts using the DLC protocol.